Magna Carta: an introduction

 This clause gave all free men the right to justice and a fair trial.
 However, ‘free men’ comprised only a small proportion of the population in medieval England.
 The majority of the people were unfree peasants known as ‘villeins’, who could seek justice only through the courts of their own lords.

 Much of the remainder of Magna Carta dealt with specific grievances regarding the ownership of land, the regulation of the justice system, and medieval taxes with no modern equivalent (such as ‘scutage’ and ‘socage’).
-It demanded the removal of fish weirs from the Thames and the Medway; the dismissal of several royal servants; the standardisation of various weights and measures; and so on.
+It demanded the removal of fish weirs from the Thames, the Medway and throughout England; the dismissal of several royal servants; the standardisation of various weights and measures; and so on.

 Magna Carta stated that no taxes could be demanded without the ‘general consent of the realm’, meaning the leading barons and churchmen.
 It re-established privileges which had been lost, and it linked fines to the severity of the offence so as not to threaten an individual’s livelihood.
 It also confirmed that a widow could not be forced to remarry against her wishes.